Parenting in KFL&A

 Parent sleep (or lack of)

-• Make sleep a priority over chores
+• Make sleep a priority over chores - give yourself permission to rest.

-• Start a relaxing bedtime routine
+• Try to have a relaxing bedtime routine.

-• Avoid caffeine, alcohol, and screen-use before bed
+• Avoid caffeine, alcohol, and screen-use before bed.

-• Spend some time outside during the day
+• Spend some time outside during the day.

 Two adults looking at baby.